PowerShellEmpire/PowerTools/PowerView/README.md

                                         rights over through GPO enumeration and correlation Find-GPOComputerAdmin           -   takes a computer and determines who has admin rights over it through GPO enumeration
+    Get-DomainPolicy                -   returns the default domain or DC policy

 ## User-Hunting Functions: